xcomponent/appcontrol-documentation/Documentation/x4bcli.md

 ## Microsoft Windows Platform

-On Microsoft Windows, the .NET Framework 4.7.2 or above is required.
+On Microsoft Windows, the [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) or above is required .

 Most of the time it is already installed.
-Unzip the following [file](https://github.com/xcomponent/appcontrol-documentation/releases/download/1.0/x4b-cli_1.0.zip).
+Unzip the following [file](https://github.com/xcomponent/appcontrol-documentation/releases/download/1.0/x4b-cli_2.0.zip).

 On a prompt (cmd.exe), execute the following command line.
 Replace MY_ACCESS_KEY, MY_SECRET_ACCESSKEY and MY_PROXY_NAME with the suitable values.